Published: January 1, 2022

-With the threat of cyber attacks growing every year, we decided to compile this list of cyber security statistics to prepare businesses and individuals for some of the most common cyber crimes.
+With the threat of cyberattacks growing every year, we decided to compile this cybersecurity statistics list to prepare businesses and individuals for some of the most common cybercrimes.

 The Top 10 Cybersecurity Statistics for 2022

-- 79% of organizations were expected to be affected by cybercrime in 2019.
+- 81% of organizations were affected by cybercrime last year.

 - A malicious hacking attack occurs every 39 seconds.